 You’ll find entertainment everywhere, in the Squares and at the Avenues.
 You’ll be lost if you don’t make a plan to visit Moscow.

-Just keep in mind that visit in Moscow will take at least 3 to 4 days, maybe more if you are targeting museums and other day have in mind some places but you need to go or visit.
+Just keep in mind that visit in Moscow will take at least 3 to 4 days, maybe more if you are targeting museums and other days have in mind some places, but you need to go or visit.

 Red Square – Must visit when in Moscow

-Also the St. Basil’s Cathedral and the Lenin Museum must go on your list, in addition you can visit the Cathedral of Our Lady of Kazan.
+Also, the St. Basil’s Cathedral and the Lenin Museum must go on your list too, and you can visit the Cathedral of Our Lady of Kazan.

 Moscow Kremlin – Which tickets you need to enter:

-Tip: obviously you don’t like to stay longer at the queue, so avoid entering from the Trinity/Kutafiya tower.
+Tip: Obviously, you don’t like to spent time waiting at the queue, so avoid entering from the Trinity/Kutafiya tower.